If you’re building your own studio, it is of crucial importance to get good quality gear.

 Whether you’re doing regular studio work or are trying to find a perfect stand for your YouTube videos or podcasts, these will most definitely come in handy.

-This is somewhat of a cheaper product if you don’t feel like investing a lot in microphone arms right away.
+This is somewhat of a cheaper product if you don’t feel like investing a lot in microphone boom arm stand right away.

 The NW-35 can come in a few different bundles.
 One of the versions features an integrated XLR cable which definitely comes in handy.